How to Save Email Newsletters to Airtable

 By Topic

 If you set up the linked Topics table, filter or group by topic to see all newsletters on a subject across every source.
+In my experience, this is where the linked record approach pays off over a plain tag.
+You can also create rollups to see which topics get the most newsletter coverage over time.

 Weekly Digest